yuvalmGS/gigaspaces-wiki-jekyll/xap97net/how-to-determine-whether-multicast-is-available.markdown

 {% tip %}
-For multi-homed network card machine use `multicastTest -sender -ba \ajepaaanetwork card IPajepbbb`.
+For multi-homed network card machine use `multicastTest -sender -ba \[network card IP]`.
 {% endtip %}

 {% tip %}
-To configure Jini in a multi network environment see the depanlinkMulti Network Card Configuration Sectiontengahlink/xap97/how-to-configure-an-environment-with-multiple-network-cards-(multi-nic).htmlbelakanglink.
+To configure Jini in a multi network environment see the [Multi Network Card Configuration Section](/xap97/how-to-configure-an-environment-with-multiple-network-cards-(multi-nic).html).
 {% endtip %}